grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 1. Find the notification template in Grafana.
 1. [Export][alerting_export] a template by copying the template content and title.
-1. Copy the contents into a YAML or JSON configuration file and place it in the `provisioning/alerting` directory of the Grafana instance you wish to import the alerting resources.
+1. Copy the contents into a YAML or JSON configuration file and add it to the `provisioning/alerting` directory of the Grafana instance you want to import the alerting resources to.

    Example configuration files can be found below.